Culturally-responsive employment support for refugees with disability

 What is the ESAt / JCA and why is it important?

-The ESAt (Employment Services Assessment) or JCA (Job Capacity Assessment) is conducted through Services Australia to assess a person’s work capacity, identify barriers, and determine the most suitable employment service, including IEA.
+The ESAt (Employment Services Assessment) or JCA (Job Capacity Assessment) is conducted through Services Australia to assess a person’s work capacity, identify barriers, and determine the most suitable employment service, including Inclusive Employment Australia.

-Eligibility for IEA generally depends on having a current and valid ESAt.
+Eligibility for Inclusive Employment Australia generally depends on having a current and valid ESAt.

-Can individuals register directly with an IEA provider (not through Services Australia)?
+Can I register directly with an Inclusive Employment Australia provider (not through Services Australia)?

 Yes.
 Some providers allow direct registration, meaning individuals can approach them directly rather than being referred through Services Australia.
 However, general or special eligibility criteria must still be met.

-What kinds of supports and services does IEA provide?
+What kinds of supports and services does Inclusive Employment Australia provide?

 - Preparing for work (skill development, résumé building, interview support)